MichaelMMacLeod/kakoi/documentation/src/graph.md

 zero incoming edges, for the green node).
 Next, condense the remaining blue nodes.

+Let `n` be the number of nodes in the tree of green edges in a red-blue-green graph.
+There are exactly `n` red graphs that can be built from that single red-blue-green graph: one for each of the nodes in the green tree.

 The red-blue-green graph below seems quite complicated because it is the result of exactly eight editing actions (one editing action for each green arrow).